Characters of the Marvel Cinematic Universe: A–L: Corvus Glaive

+Heather Glenn

+Heather Glenn (portrayed by Margarita Levieva) is a therapist and Matt Murdock's girlfriend.

+As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again.

 Gorr the God Butcher

 Gorr (portrayed by Christian Bale) is the scarred final prophet of his civilization's god, Rapu; following the deaths of his people and daughter Love, and dismissal by Rapu, Gorr is corrupted by the "strange and terrifying" necrosword and transformed into the newest God Butcher, a galactic killer who seeks the extinction of the gods.
-After making his way to Eternity to wish the extinction of the gods, Gorr is freed from the necrosword's influence by Thor and Jane Foster, and he instead wishes for his daughter Love's resurrection, sharing one final moment with her before dying.
+After making his way to Eternity to wish the extinction of the gods, Gorr is freed from the necrosword's influence by Thor and Jane Foster, and he instead wishes for his daughter Love's resurrection, which gives her omnipotent powers due to being resurrected by Eternity, sharing one final moment with her before dying.